 \subsection{Explicit General Marginal of a DPP}

-First, we need to explicit the marginals and the conditional probabilities of any DPP.
-When $I-K$ is invertible, a formulation of the explicit marginals already exists \citep{Kulesza_Taskar_dpp_for_machine_learning_2012}, it implies to deal with a L-ensemble $L$ instead of the matrix $K$.
-However, this hypothesis is reductive : among others, it ignores the useful case of projection DPPs, when the eigenvalues of $K$ are either 0 or 1.
+First, we need to specify the marginals and the conditional probabilities of any DPP.
+When $I-K$ is invertible, a formulation of the explicit marginals already exists \cite{Kulesza_Taskar_dpp_for_machine_learning_2012}, it implies to deal with a $L$-ensemble matrix $L$ instead of the matrix $K$.
+However, this hypothesis is reductive: among others, it ignores the useful case of projection DPPs, when the eigenvalues of $K$ are either 0 or 1.
 We show below that general marginals can easily be formulated from the associated kernel matrix $K$.
 For all $A \subset \Y$, we denote $I^A$ the $N \times N$ matrix with $1$ on its diagonal coefficients indexed by the elements of $A$, and $0$ anywhere else.
-We also denote $|A|$ the cardinal of any subset $A \subset \Y$ and $\overline{A} \in \mathcal{Y}$ the complementary set of $A$ in $\mathcal{Y}$.
+We also denote $|A|$ the cardinality of any subset $A \subset \Y$ and $\overline{A} \in \mathcal{Y}$ the complementary set of $A$ in $\mathcal{Y}$.

 \begin{proposition}[Distribution of a DPP] For any $A\subset\Y$, we have

 \end{proposition}